Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Spectral gap: Proofs

 \subsection{Local log-Lipschitz density}

 Now we allow the local Lipschitz constant

 to grow in $r$.
-We used that $\Phi$ is globally Lipschitz to prove that $\mathcal{P}$ and $\mathcal{P}_m$ is $d$-contracting (c.f.
-Equation (\ref{GlobLipPhi})).
-Now there is no one fixed $\epsilon$ that makes $\mathcal{P}$ $d$-contracting.
-Instead the idea is to change the metric in a way such that two points far out have to be closer in $\left\Vert \cdot\right\Vert _{\mathbf{\mathcal{H}}}$ in order to be considered ``close'' i.e. $d(x,y)<1$.
+We used that $\Phi$ is globally Lipschitz to prove that $\mathcal{P}$ and $\mathcal{P}_m$ is $d$-contracting; cf. equation (\ref{GlobLipPhi}).
+Now there is no one fixed $\epsilon$ that makes $\mathcal{P}$ \mbox{$d$-}contracting.
+Instead the idea is to change the metric in a way such that two points far out have to be closer in $\llVert \cdot\rrVert _{\mathbf{\mathcal{H}}}$ in order to be considered ``close,'' that is, $d(x, y)<1$.
 This is inspired by constructions in \citet{MR2602020,weakHarris}.
 Setting

 we define the two metrics $d$ and $\bar{d}$ by